Autobound Pricing Plans and Insights

 If you've tried to figure out what Autobound costs, you already know the problem: all three tiers say "Contact Sales," and the only published number is a rough benchmark of $2,500/month for flat file delivery.
 B2B signal data pricing can feel like negotiating in the dark.

-We've analyzed Autobound's pricing model, delivery tiers, and credit system.
+We've analyzed Autobound's pricing model, delivery tiers, credit system, and true cost of ownership.
 It's the right choice if:

 • You're a data engineering team building proprietary signal pipelines